Haoyi957/fastText-classification/README.md

   Each data consists of label and content. <br>

-  The labels start with a special string __label__ following with the serial number of the label name which are saved in a file called 'label_dict.json'.<br>
+  The labels start with a special prefix string “__label__” following with the serial number of the label name which are saved in a file called 'label_dict.json'.<br>

   The contents are splited already by tokenizer.<br>